Tallgrass Prairie Adult Education

 - Adults who wish to learn more, but are not ready or able to volunteer

-- Konza Prairie Biological Station
+- Anyone curious about the Konza Prairie Biological Station

 Cost:

-- Limited to 20 people/class
+- Limited to 10 people/class

 - Payment is due the first day of class - check, Venmo, card, cash accepted